IDEA-Research-Group/alba-assistant/README.md

 # ALBA-ASSISTANT: Application to improve Security and Sustainable-awareness in Smart Home

 Alba-Assistant enables users to model their smart home devices and their connections through a graph within the application.
 Additionally, it retrieves information from various external APIs regarding vulnerabilities, risks, and sustainability values linked to the devices added by the user.
-Once the information is processed, metrics and graphs are generated and presented to users through dashboards, offering different degrees of details.
+Once the information is processed, metrics and graphs are generated and presented to users through dashboards offering different degrees of details.

 Internally, it consists of a Django-based backend that supplies information to a React application via REST API.